DevVlady/Dev-Hangout/README.md

 ## Technologies

-#### Technologies, applications, and programs utilized in this project are Express.js, Node.js, JavaScript, CSS3, HTML5, SocketIo, GitHub API, Github OAuth, Passport.js
+#### Technologies, applications, and programs utilized in this project are Express.js, Node.js, JavaScript, CSS3, HTML5, SocketIo, GitHub API, Github OAuth, jQuery, & Passport.js.

+## Contribute

+#### This project had 4 contributors, Vladimir Dimitrov, Michael Bartek, Michael Spitzer, & Joshua Obando.
+Vladimir Dimitrov & Michael Bartek mainly worked on backend & Michael Spitzer & Joshua Obando worked on front end.

+## Questions

+#### If you have any questions about the repo, please open an issue or contact me directly at vladimir.s.dimitrov14@gmail.com.
+You can find more of my work by clicking on this link: https://github.com/Vlady14.